westondcrewe/continuous-integration/README.md

 Python has a large set of these style rules that "true" python programmers follow.
 These rules are codified in [PEP8](https://www.python.org/dev/peps/pep-0008/), which was introduced by Python's [Benevolent Dictator For Life (BDFL)](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) [Guido van Rossum](https://gvanrossum.github.io/).
-PEP stands for Python Enhancement Proposal, and it's the 8th such proposal that's been accepted.
+PEP stands for Python Enhancement Proposal, and PEP8 is the 8th such proposal that's been accepted.
-There are currently [hundreds of PEPs](https://www.python.org/dev/peps/) that address different aspects of python.
+There are currently [thousands of PEPs](https://www.python.org/dev/peps/) that address different aspects of python.
 It is common for people to talk about PEP8, so you must know what that is, but you don't need to know any of the others.

-In this class, we will be enforcing that all of your code satisfies PEP8 using a python linter called `flake`.
+In this class, we will be enforcing that all of your python code satisfies PEP8 using a python linter called [flake8](https://flake8.pycqa.org/en/latest/).
 To lint your program, type the command
 ```
 $ flake8 Fixme.py